The Waiting Game Image

 The fun parts of The Waiting Game are seeing the highlight clips of the players and entertainment, such as dancers and mascots of that disco era while hearing quotes from guys like Darnell “Dr. Dunk” Hillman stating that he was “7’ 2” with the hair, 6′ 9” without,” while laughing about his humongous afro.
 This documentary is split between the fight to get the players’ benefits and rightly so.
 It’s also cool to see the fondness for the ABA by stars such as announcer Bob Costas and Julius Erving because they were a big part of the league that added so much flair to basketball.

-The stark contrast is the travesty to see former players such as Sam Smith lying dying on his hospital bed with an ABA ball near his head, as a way to denote the urgent need for financial help for these guys.
+The stark contrast is the travesty of seeing former players such as Sam Smith lying dying on his hospital bed with an ABA ball near his head, as a way to denote the urgent need for financial help for these guys.
 That call for help worked because it got the attention of the NBA players union rep. C.J.
 McCollum, who made calls to NBA Commissioner Adam Silver in order to get ABA players a pension.
-The other ugly matter discussed in the movie is the issue of race, that it was an unspoken NBA rule only to play two black players at the same time, but three black players if you were on the road, and five if you were losing by a large margin.
+The other ugly matter discussed is the issue of race, that it was an unspoken NBA rule only to play two black players at the same time, but three black players if you were on the road, and five if you were losing by a large margin.

+The documentary delves into how the ABA players were deceived by the legal documents when the ABA dissolved because it stated that ABA players would get the same generous benefits as NBA players.
+The caveat is that it would be handled by the ABA and not the NBA, but there was no longer an ABA.
 It’s sickening to see so many ABA players struggling with their health and finances while the NBA is basking in its riches.
-Kudos to Dropping Dimes and this documentary for shining a light on the problem.
+Kudos to Dropping Dimes and The Waiting Game for shining a light on the problem.
 Even though the battle may have been far too long and drawn out, it was more than a worthy cause to fight for and to keep fighting for.

 The Waiting Game (2024)